anuragunnikannan/YTCLI/README.md

 # YTCLI

 A simple CLI that plays youtube playlists and also search for any videos.
+It uses <a href="https://mpv.io/">mpv</a> in the background to shuffle videos in playists and play them.

 Features:
 <li> Adding a playlist